mynodebtc/mynode_docs/docs/lightning/thunderhub.md

 # Thunderhub

-A GUI to manage lightning channels
+A GUI to manage Lightning channels

 ## Introduction

 Created by Anthony Potdevin, ThunderHub is an open-source LND node manager to monitor your node and manage channels via a web-interface.
-It allows you to take control of the lightning network with a simple and intuitive UX.
+It allows you to take control of the Lightning network with a simple and intuitive UX.

 ThunderHub is part of the *Beta Apps* on myNode available only for *premium* users.